PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-06-20 06:46:09
+Last updated: 2024-06-20 06:46:42
-Random Quote: February 13th.
-A magical night, where a ten has the self esteem of a four and the depraved enthusiasm of a two. - Barney Stinson
+Random Quote: If there was any shame in a dude getting a pedicure I don't think there would've been a feature about it in Details magazine. - Barney Stinson